Stewart Island: Geography

 Stewart Island has an area of 1680 km2.
+The highest point is Mount Anglem, at 980 m above sea level, located close to the island's north coast.
+Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the official name of the peak was altered to Mount Anglem / Hananui.

 The southern half is more uniformly undulating, rising to a ridge that runs south from the valley of the Rakeahua River, which also flows into Paterson Inlet.
 The southernmost point in this ridge is Mount Allen, at 750 m.
-Notable twin rock formations in this region are known as Gog and Magog.
+Notable twin rock formations in this region are granite domes known as Gog and Magog.

 Mason Bay, on the west side, is notable for being long and sandy.
 One suggestion is that the bay was formed in the aftershock of a meteorite impact in the Tasman Sea; however, no evidence has been found to support such a claim.